 - AGREE on a common definition of the concepts of induction and mentoring.
-This need stems from the fact that the regulatory frameworks of the partner countries differ in the definition of those concepts, thus requiring a common conceptual approach, on which the nature of all action depends. - DEFINE the criteria for the selection of mentors.
+This need stems from the fact that the regulatory frameworks of the partner countries differ in the definition of those concepts, thus requiring a common conceptual approach16, on which the nature of all action depends. - DEFINE the criteria for the selection of mentors.
 The experience gained from the implementation of the LOOP project has shown that the method of selecting mentors is crucial to ensure the success of induction.
-In defining these criteria, it is important to safeguard, in particular: - Experience in teaching, knowing that 10 or 20 years of activity result in accumulated knowledge in various dimensions of teaching, - Knowledge acquired in the performance of other relevant roles, such as participation in innovative projects and the guidance of internships, - Specific training, including participation in the mentors' capacity programme, - The performance evaluation obtained in previous years and motivation to perform the role, - The relationship with teacher training schools and the expression of interest in participating. - ESTABLISH concrete and precise objectives aligned with the purposes of this project.
+In defining these criteria, it is important to safeguard, in particular: - Experience in teaching, knowing that 10 or 20 years of activity result in accumulated knowledge in various dimensions of teaching, - Knowledge acquired in the performance of other relevant roles, such as participation in innovative projects and the guidance of internships, - Specific training, including participation in the mentors' capacity programme, - The performance evaluation obtained in previous years and motivation to perform the role, - The relationship with teacher training schools17 and the expression of interest in participating. - ESTABLISH concrete and precise objectives aligned with the purposes of this action.
 These objectives should be translated into educational policy measures that can: - Contribute to the establishment of educational policies that cover all stages of the teaching career. - Promote peer-to-peer learning processes as an effective strategy to reduce early dropout from the teaching profession, increase teachers' motivation and improve their professional skills. - Strengthen support for teachers by implementing, enhancing, and innovating induction processes for new professionals through mentoring. - Expand career options by providing mentoring training to experienced teachers and recognising their role as mentors. - CREATE a technical unit to support the development of the action.
 The definition of the regulatory framework should include the allocation of the necessary resources for the development of the action.
 Therefore, it is considered essential to establish a (de)centralised technical unit (including members from the Ministry of Education, training institutions and schools), which will be responsible for implementing mentoring-based induction programmes.
 It represents a great challenge, as it requires a consistent and timely development of the technical expertise of all people involved. - INVOLVE stakeholders in the operationalization of teacher induction and mentors' capacity programmes.
 The implementation of teacher induction and mentors' capacity programmes requires a coordinated effort among different partners, including educational authorities, school management bodies, intermediate leadership structures, other teachers, training institutions, mentors and mentees.
 The contribution of each one of these stakeholders is crucial to achieve the objectives of the induction programmes and the overall success of the action.
-In this sense, it is important to ensure the participation of:
+In this sense, it is important to ensure the participation of: - educational authorities, aiming at their involvement in promoting actions that support the implementation of induction programmes, taking measures, defining responsibilities, providing

-&lt;sup>18 See section 4.1 of this report - 'Key Findings' - for the concepts of induction and mentoring adopted in the LOOP project.
+16 See section 4.1 of this report - 'Key Findings' - for the concepts of induction and mentoring adopted in the LOOP project.